Alf Milward: 1888–89 season

 After their defeat at Blackburn in Milward's debut game, he was left out from 17 November until 29 December 1888.
 The new year of 1889 saw Milward back in favour, and he was picked to play at outside-left in the home match against Stoke City Potters where he scored his first League goal in a 2–1 win.
 Robert Watson made the pass and Milward shot past the Potters' keeper.
 The following week Preston North End were the visitors and Milward made his second appearance at centre-forward.
-From 19 January to 9 February, he played three games in a row, all at centre-forward.
+From 19 January to 9 February, he played three consecutive games, all at centre-forward.
 He missed the visit to West Bromwich Albion but returned at centre-forward for the final game of the season, a 3–1 home win over Blackburn Rovers.
 He scored his second goal in that match.

 Milward played six matches for Everton where he scored two of his team's six goals.
 The team's 35 total goals scored that season was the second lowest tally by any League club.
 Everton finished eighth.